The category of ordered Bratteli diagrams: Introduction

-In Section~5, we construct a functor inverse to the functor $\mathcal{P}$, a contravariant functor $\mathcal{V} : \mathbf{OBD}_{\mathrm{es}}\to \mathbf{SDS}$ which is also an equivalence of categories.
-Our definition of this functor on objects uses ideas from \cite{hps92}.
-We compute the correspondences $\tau$ and $\sigma$ implementing the natural isomorphisms $1_{\mathbf{OBD}_{\mathrm{es}}}\cong \mathcal{P}\mathcal{V}$ and $1_{\mathbf{SDS}}\cong \mathcal{V}\mathcal{P}$.
-(This is in particular useful when one wants to apply these functors to morphisms.)
-In this way, we obtain a functorial formulation of the correspondence of \cite{hps92} between essentially simple ordered Bratteli diagrams and essentially minimal totally disconnected dynamical systems (Theorem~\ref{theequcat2}).
+In Section~\ref{secp}, we show that the contravariant functor $\mathcal{P}: \mathbf{SDS}\to\mathbf{OBD}$ is full and faithful, and identify the (essential) range of this functor, as the class of properly ordered Bratteli diagrams $\mathbf{OBD}_{\mathrm{po}}$.
+This gives an equivalence of categories $\mathcal{P}: \mathbf{SDS}\to\mathbf{OBD}_{\mathrm{po}}$ (Theorem~\ref{threqucat}).
+We also construct an inverse to the functor $\mathcal{P}$, a contravariant functor $\mathcal{V} : \mathbf{OBD}_{\mathrm{po}}\to \mathbf{SDS}$, which, naturally, is also an equivalence of categories.
+This latter functor gives us a handle on factor maps between Cantor minimal systems, by graphically constructing certain arrows (premorphisms) between the associated ordered Bratteli diagrams.
+This is in particular useful when one applies these functors to morphisms.
+In this way, one obtains a functorial formulation (including general morphisms) of the correspondence of \cite{hps92} between properly ordered Bratteli diagrams and essentially minimal totally disconnected dynamical systems (Theorem~\ref{theequcat2}).

-In particular, in Section~6 we show that the category of minimal dynamical systems based on compact, totally disconnected metrizable spaces is equivalent to the category of simple ordered Bratteli diagrams (Corollary~\ref{cormds}), and the category of minimal dynamical systems on the Cantor set is equivalent to the category of properly ordered Bratteli diagrams (Corollary~\ref{cormdsc}).

-The relations between AF~algebras, Bratteli diagrams, dimension groups, and dynamical systems have been studied in various papers (for example, see \cite{el76, pu89, hps92, gps95, dhs99, aeg14}).
-Most of the results concentrate on objects.
-We wish to give a functorial picture of relations between these categories (to encompass also morphisms).
-Thus, in this note we construct the missing functors in the following commutative (up to natural isomorphism) diagram: